ABOUT CCHS

 OUR MISSION

 The Cooper County Historical Society is a nonprofit 501© (3) organization, founded in 1990, with a focus on collecting and preserving documents, records, historical books and other historical information on Cooper County.
 We have a free research library, manned by volunteers, to assist the public in finding the information that they are seeking.
-We also provide six, historically related programs to the public each year at no charge.
-(See Facebook page for 2021 programs.)
+We also provide four historically related programs to the public each year at no charge.
+Check out "Events" tab.

-We are funded by the proceeds of our annual “Trivia” contest, membership dues, donations and memorials.
-We have a Facebook page at www.facebook.com/CooperCountyHistorical
+We are funded by the proceeds of membership dues, garage sales, donations and memorials.

 President